-A government based on people's choice or popular sovereignty.
-First used in the 17th century Enlightenment, and also found in the UDHR (1948). between democracy and human rights, and examine how Southeast Asia gradually democratized.
+Southeast Asia has undergone a slow process of democratization, often involving conflict, which has improved people's political rights.
+Recent discussions in the region have focus on democratic rights and freedom of expression (both of which will be discussed in this chapter).
+This chapter will firstly detail the elements of political rights as found in international treaties.
+It will then assess the relationship between democracy and human rights, and examine how Southeast Asia gradually democratized.
 Finally, the vital roles played by freedom of expression and the media in this area will be discussed.
 In conclusion, this chapter will argue that while facing many challenges, democracy can be an ideal model for human rights.